Therein lies the beauty of it all.

 It was his kindness that sent him to earth that fateful night in the stable.
 He reached to humanity in the form of a cooing infant to turn us right side up in this upside down world.

-The creator and author of existence became an oxygen-breathing, goose-bump-wearing, blood-pumping, human to hug his beautiful creation to himself.
+The author of existence became an oxygen-breathing, goose-bump-wearing, blood-pumping human to hug his beautiful creation to himself.